KhinePisi/100-Days-of-ML/log.md

 Step4 and Step 5: You'd better read some documentations on these utility classes and articles about "Categorial Data","Nominal data","how                     to  transform non-numerical labels" and etc, so that you can get the idea of why lable encoding is not sufficient to                       provide to the model for training.
 READ DEEPLY :p

 Step6: You will know the importance of data normalization from this step after surfing about this.I will share the links under my "link"          section.
-Kindly check it later .

 Thoughts: There's still not any tricky part in the start so that beginners can follow it well with a great motivation .For me, I'm glad that I could solve my mistake by myself and had read a lot today.